Alex-tech-it/Android-EducationProjects/Android Education Data State File Work/AndroidEducationDataState/README.md

 with students in different file formats (.txt, .csv, .json, .xml)

 **Main functionality:**
-(Еhe same as in the last problem)
+(The same as in the last problem)

 **Points:**
-(Еhe same as in the last problem)
+(The same as in the last problem)

 **In the files of this case study I have provided an unfinished solution which you need to modify and refine**.